 When the gold is fine enough, you simply add hot water to dissolve the honey.
 Let the gold particles sink, then carefully pour off the honey bearing water.
 This step should be repeated several times, the gold eddying and swirling in the water.

 The gold can then be transferred to a smaller container (traditionally a shell).
-It needs just a small drop of gum Arabic to make it into a paint .
+It needs just a small amount of gum Arabic or gelatine to make it into a paint.
+Too much gum will stop the gold burnishing well.
+If you use gelatine, wash it out of the gold at the end of your working session to stop it going mouldy!

 I used my newly prepared shell gold to gild this ‘S’ in the form of a serpent, originally found in Lincoln Cathedral’s twelfth century MS 174, f.154.